-F.6 Other relevant information

-F.7 External Auditor's report

-Report on:

-F.7.1.
-Whether the ICFR system information remitted to the markets has been checked by the external auditor, in which case the Company should include the latter's report in an annex hereto.
-Otherwise, state reasons.

-The Group has requested the External Audit to check the effectiveness of the system of internal control over financial reporting (ICFR) in respect of the financial information contained in the consolidated annual financial statements of the Repsol Group as at 31 December 2013.

-G EXTENT OF COMPLIANCE WITH THE CORPORATE GOVERNANCE RECOMMENDATIONS

-Indicate the degree of compliance by the company with the recommendations of the Unified Good Governance Code.

-If any recommendation is not followed or is only partly followed, include a detailed explanation of the reasons so that shareholders, investors and the market in general have sufficient information to assess the company's actions.
-General explanations are not acceptable.

-1. The Articles of Association of listed companies should not limit the maximum number of votes that may be cast by an individual shareholder or impose other restrictions hampering takeover of the company via the market acquisition of its shares.

-See sections: A.10, B.1, B.2, C.1.23 and C.1.24

-Complies Χ ---------- ---

-- 2. When both the parent company and a subsidiary are listed, they should both publish a document specifying exactly: - a) The types of activity they are respectively engaged in and any business dealings between them, and between the listed subsidiary and other group companies; - b) The mechanisms in place to solve any conflicts of interest.

-See sections: D.4 and D.7

-Complies Partial compliance Explanation Notapplicable Х
+F.6 Other relevant information F.7 Extern al Audit or's report Report on: F.7.1. checked - auditor, ir which case the Compa markets has been any should include asons. interna contair al control over financial re consolidated an eporting (I CFR) in respect o of the ness of the system of financial information epsol Group as at 31 G EX TENT OF COMPLIA ANCE WITH THE ( CORPORAT E GOVERNANCE RECON MMENDATIONS Indicate the degree of compliance by the company with the recommendations of the Unified Good Governance Code. mmendations of the If any recommendation is not followed or is only partly followed, include a detailed explanation of the reasons so that shareholders, investors and the market in general have sufficient information to assess the company's actions.
+General explanations are no acceptable. arket in general have 1 of vot es that m n individua al shareholder o r impo e maximum number se other restrictions fits shares.
+See se ctions: A.10, B.1, B.2, C 1.23 and C .1.24 Compli es X Explanation on 2 parent company ecifying exactly: and a sub sidiary are liste d, they should both publish - • • - ny business dealings roup companies; b) The e mechar nisms in place to solve any c onflicts of intere est. Se e section: s: D.4and D.7 Coı mplies Partial complian ce 🔲 Explanation Not applicable X

-- 3. Although not expressly required in company law, any operations involving a structural alteration of the company should be submitted to the General Meeting for approval, especially the following: - a) Conversion of listed companies into holdings, through spin-off or "subsidiarisation", i.e. reallocating to subsidiaries of core activities thereunto performed by the company, even though the latter may retain full ownership of its subsidiaries; - b) Acquisition or disposal of key operating assets, if this involves an effective alteration of its objects; - c) Any operations producing effects equivalent to liquidation of the company.

-See section: B.6

-Complies X Partial compliance Explanation

-Detailed proposals of the resolutions to be a dopted at a General Me eting. includi

-4. Detailed proposals of the resolutions to be adopted at a General Meeting, including the information contemplated in Recommendation 27, should be published simultaneously with the notice of call to the General Meeting.
+3. Although not expressly required in company law, any operations involving a structural alteration of the company should be submitted to the General Meeting for approval, especially the following: a) Conversion of listed companies into holdings, through spin-off or "subsidiarisation", i.e. reallocating to subsidiaries of core activities thereunto performed by the company, even though the latter may retain full ownership of its subsidiaries; Acquisition or disposal of key operating assets, if this involves an effective alteration of its objects; c) Any operations producing effects equivalent to liquidation of the company.
+See section: B.6 Complies X Partial compliance Explanation 4.
+Detailed proposals of the resolutions to be adopted at a General Meeting, including the information contemplated in Recommendation 27, should be published simultaneously with the notice of call to the General Meeting.
+Complies X Explanation 5.
+Substantially independent items shall be voted separately at General Meetings to enable shareholders to express their preferences separately.
+This rule is particularly applicable: a) To the appointment or ratification of directors, which should be voted individually; b) In the case of alterations to the Articles of Association, to each article or substantially independent group of articles.
+Complies X Partial compliance Explanation 6.
+Companies should allow split votes, so that financial intermediaries on record as shareholders but acting on behalf of different clients can vote according to the latters' instructions.
+Complies X Explanation 7.
+The Board should perform its duties with unity in proposal and independent criteria, affording all shareholders the same treatment and guided by corporate interests, which shall mean maximising the value of the company over time.